TurtolBwoah/pllarworkskitcopy/README.md

 3. run `rojo plugin install` in a terminal or command prompt.
 4. run `pesde install` in a terminal or command prompt.
 5. open the place file at assets/place.rbxl.
-6. depending on your ide of choice, go to your chapter below.
+6. depending on your ide of choice, go to your chapter below. or, you can run `lune run sync` in a terminal or command prompt, which will execute all of the commands for you.

 ### for zed
 1. for zed users, i have provided a list of tasks you can use by pressing alt + shift + t.